gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 - [DataCamp](https://www.datacamp.com/) DataCamp offers interactive R, Python, Sheets, SQL and shell courses.
 All on topics in data science, statistics and machine learning.

-- [Mo Chen](https://www.youtube.com/@mo-chen)  A Data Analytics Manager / Content Creator who makes videos about how you can stay competitive and ahead of the competition in the data industry.
+- [Mo Chen](https://www.youtube.com/@mo-chen) A Data Analytics Manager and Content Creator who produces insightful and educational videos to help stay ahead and remain competitive in the ever-evolving data industry.